cloudscale-ch/terraform-provider-cloudscale/website/docs/index.html.markdown

 The following arguments are supported:

 * `token` - (Required) This is the cloudscale.ch API token.
-This can also be specified as a shell environment variable called `CLOUDSCALE_TOKEN`.
-It can generated in the cloudscale control panel.
+It can also be specified as a shell environment variable called `CLOUDSCALE_TOKEN`.
+It can be generated in the cloudscale control panel.